-- 1. Solicit bids from qualified contractors and award to the best, lowest-cost bidder.

-- 2. Oversee chiller repair.

-- 3. Review results.

-Q1: This work is underway now with planned completion in Q2.

-Q2: This work is scheduled to be completed now in Q4.
+- 1. Solicit bids from qualified contractors and award to the best, lowest-cost bidder. - 2.
+Oversee chiller repair. - 3.
+Review results. - Q1: This work is underway now with planned completion in Q2. - Q2: This work is scheduled to be completed now in Q4. - Q3: The work is scheduled for completion the week of November 21. - III.

-III.
 Adopt Sirsi/Dynix BLUECloud Analytics, a statistical and collection development software tool, for use in assisting in selection, deselection and other collection development decisions.

-- 1. Establish a demonstration account for BLUECloud Analytics. - 2.
-Test the system for producing reports and information for intended application. - 3.
+1. Establish a demonstration account for BLUECloud Analytics.

+- 2. Test the system for producing reports and information for intended appication. - 3.
 Determine recommendations for future use based on tests.